kubo/ocidump/README.md

 If you are an application user who is requested to send a trace log by application developers, set `OCIDUMP_HIDE_STRING` to hide sensitive data.
-It hides all string data such as username, password, SQL statements and so on.
+It hides all string data such as user name, password, SQL statements and so on.

     export OCIDUMP_HIDE_STRING=1